jtgry/laurengrayphoto/content/_index.md

 - template: block-feature
   heading: Hello There!
   content: Hi, my name is **Lauren Gray**, I love being behind the lens, capturing
-    special moments so that you can cherish them forever.
+    special moments so that you can cherish them forever!
 - template: block-image
-  heading: The Team
+  heading: Senior Sessions
-  image: "/uploads/header.jpg"
+  image: "/uploads/_DSC0551.jpg"
   content: Hi, my name is **Lauren Gray**, I love being behind the lens, capturing
     special moments so that you can cherish them forever.
   button_url: "/test/"